ggreer/geoff.greer.fm/_posts/2010-04-23-is-my-credit-card-stolen.md

 What have I learned from this?

 * People on Twitter are dumber than I thought.
 * A small group can add any relatively-unpopular site to the Firefox phishing blacklist.
 * Some "reporter" couldn't be troubled to click the about link on the front page of the site he wrote an article about.

 Quite a few people have reported the site as being incorrectly flagged, but it hasn't done any good.
 I doubt it will ever be removed from the phishing blacklist.
 Oh well, it was fun while it lasted.
 And since Paul bought the domain I'm not out any money.

+Update: I was wrong to be so pessimistic.
+It's removed from the phishing blacklist!